OliverBrotchie/ob/README.md

     ob [FLAGS]

 FLAGS:
-    -d, --delete     Delete a draft
+    -d, --delete     Delete an entry
     -h, --help       Prints help information
     -n, --new        Create a new draft
     -p, --publish    Publish a daft